As many as 500,000 Americans may have fallen for this scam last year

 Chances are you couldn’t — and con artists are counting on that.
 Counterfeit checks, often digitally altered versions of real business checks, are so good that they’re nearly impossible to spot — even bank tellers can be fooled.

-It’s estimated that as many as 500,000 Americans are burned by fake check scams last year, with the average victim losing about $1,200, according to a new report from the Better Business Bureau.
+It’s estimated that as many as 500,000 Americans were burned by fake check scams last year, with the average victim losing about $1,200, according to a new report from the Better Business Bureau.

 Check fraud is “a huge problem,” the report says, with “millions of fake checks worth billions of dollars circulating every year.”
 Complaints to government agencies and consumer advocacy groups have doubled over the last three years.